Research and reports

 You’ll also need GCSEs at grade four (C) in English and maths (or equivalent qualifications).

 The education system in Scotland is different, however, which means the qualifications you’ll need to teach north of the border are different.
 Read more about training to teach in Scotland.

-On top of QTS, primary school teachers also need a grade C/4 in maths and English at GCSE plus GCSE science.
-It’s worth thinking about which age you’d ideally like to teach, as postgraduate qualifications are usually aligned with one of the following ranges:
+On top of QTS and other GCSEs, primary school teachers need a grade four (C) in GCSE science.
+It’s worth thinking about which age you’d ideally like to teach, as qualifications are usually aligned with one of the following ranges:

 Some primary school teachers specialise in certain subjects, like maths, languages or PE.
 If you train to teach middle school (7 to 14 year olds), you’ll learn the primary national curriculum and specialise in a secondary subject.

 The subject you teach at secondary level will usually reflect what you studied at A level or university.
 It’s worth checking what your qualifications allow you to teach as you may have more options than you think, depending on your qualifications.